jajablinky/just-upload-to-arweave/README.md

 # Just Upload to Arweave

-A simple Node.js script to upload files or entire folders to Arweave.
+Upload files or entire folders to Arweave.

 ## Features